ya0-yuan/tp/docs/UserGuide.md

 #### 4.4.6 Filtering appointments : `filter_appt`

-You can filter the list of appointments in the database by keyword search that match their names.
+You can filter the list of appointments in the database with a keyword search that match their names.

 **Format:**